geoffreybennett/alsa-scarlett-gui/FAQ.md

 In order to get audio working?
-No. Focusrite USB interfaces are “plug-and-play” — they are USB Audio Class Compliant, meaning they work out-of-the-box with the standard ALSA USB audio driver[^1].
+No. Focusrite USB interfaces are “plug-and-play” — they are USB Audio Class Compliant, meaning they work out-of-the-box with the standard ALSA USB audio driver (to get full functionality on Scarlett 3rd/4th Gen interfaces, first deactivate MSD mode by holding down the 48V button while powering it on).

+## MSD Mode?

+“MSD Mode” is the “Mass Storage Device Mode” that the Scarlett 3rd and 4th Gen interfaces ship in.

+If MSD Mode is enabled, you need to disable it and restart your interface to get access to its full functionality.

-[^1]: To get full functionality on Scarlett 3rd/4th Gen interfaces, first deactivate MSD mode for by holding down the 48V button while powering it on (MSD is the virtual disk on the Scarlett that has a link to the Focusrite product registration page; until you turn that off not all features will be available).
+When you plug the interface in, there'll be a tiny read-only virtual disk that has a link to the Focusrite product registration page; until you turn off MSD Mode not all features of the interface will be available.

+You can turn off MSD Mode by holding down the 48V button while powering on the interface, or by clicking the button in `alsa-scarlett-gui`.

-## What is the purpose of the driver then?
+## What is the purpose of the driver if it's not needed for audio?

 This driver is for users who want more control over their interface.
-It allows for detailed manipulation of internal audio routing and settings specific to Scarlett devices, beyond the basic audio I/O functionality.
-Also, being able to monitor the audio levels seen by interface is really useful.
+It allows for detailed manipulation of internal audio routing and settings specific to Scarlett and Clarett devices, beyond the basic audio I/O functionality.
+Also, being able to monitor the audio levels seen by the interface is really useful.

 ## What interfaces are supported?